nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ### Accessing User and Job Result

 +/- 2.0.0
-    The web request is no longer accessible to running jobs.
+    The `request` property has been changed to a Celery request instead of a Django web request and no longer includes the information from the web request that initiated the Job.
+The `user` object is now available as `self.user` instead of `self.request.user`.

 The user that initiated the job and the job result associated to the job can be accessed through properties on the job class: